Institut supérieur de l'électronique et du numérique: Formations for engineer degree

 ISEN is in relation with universities all around the world in the field of educational exchange or research activities.
 Each ISEN student spent at least two months abroad during an educational exchange or an internship.
 International students are welcome to study in all the subjects offered by ISEN.
 However, Bachelor's courses are taught in French, and candidates are required to master French at the B2 level at a minimum.

 Research at ISEN

-Research activities are recognized worldwide in all the applications of Electronics: Control Engineering, IT, Telecommunications, Networking, Microelectronics as well as Nanosciences.
-Currently, research at ISEN consists of more than 150 researchers (30 of them being CNRS) who belong to 8 departments: Physics, Electronics, Micro/Nano-electronics, Acoustics, Computer Science, Robotics, Optoelectronics and Microsystems.
-Furthermore, ISEN is one of the regulatory authorities of two Joint Research Units, namely IEMN (UMR 8520 - Lille) and IM2NP (UMR 7334 – Marseille).
+Research activities are recognized worldwide in all the applications of electronics: control engineering, IT, telecommunications, networking, microelectronics and nanosciences.
+Currently, research at ISEN consists of more than 150 researchers (30 of them being CNRS) who belong to 8 departments: physics, electronics, micro/nano-electronics, acoustics, computer science, robotics, optoelectronics, and microsystems.
+Furthermore, ISEN is one of the regulatory authorities of two joint research units, namely IEMN (UMR 8520 - Lille) and IM2NP (UMR 7334 – Marseille).

 Admission

 Admission to ISEN is possible either after the baccalauréat or after two year scientific undergraduate studies.
 This admission is made through a selective examination.
 There is however further possibility to join the ISEN later on after 2 years of studies in a classe préparatoire aux grandes écoles (CPGE).